Nama (island)

 Nama or Nema is an island and municipality in the state of Chuuk, Federated States of Micronesia.

 It is a 1.5 km long and 0.5 km wide island part of the Eastern Islands or Upper Mortlock Islands group, located about 60 km to the ESE of Chuuk and 13 km NW of Losap.
 Nama is densely populated despite its small size.
 It had 995 inhabitants in the 2000 census.

 Climate

-Has a Tropical monsoon climate (Köppen climate classification:Aw) that border on a hot desert climate.
+Nama has a hot semi-arid climate (Köppen climate classification: BSh) that borders on a tropical savanna climate (Aw).